menu

 Home and apartment vacancy rates are 8.8% in Millville City Center.
 NeighborhoodScout analysis shows that this rate is lower than 42.7% of the neighborhoods in the nation, approximately near the middle range for vacancies.

 The Millville City Center neighborhood stands out for having an average per capita income lower than 98.9% of the neighborhoods in the United States.
-In a nation where 1 out of every 4 children lives in poverty, the Millville City Center neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.
+Also of note is NeighborhoodScout's research finding that the Millville City Center neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
+In a nation where approximately 1 in 4 children are living in poverty, the Millville City Center community truly stands out from the rest in this regard.

 In addition, one of the most interesting things about the Millville City Center neighborhood is that it has a greater concentration of residents who live alone than most all neighborhoods in America.
 With 78.1% of the households here made up of people living alone, NeighborhoodScout's research reveals that this is a larger proportion of people living alone than in 99.9% of the neighborhoods in America.